Background information for Progression Statistics

 Percentages are calculated using figures prior to rounding.
 Percentages are rounded to the nearest whole number, with a value greater than zero and less than 0.5% marked up with the shorthand [low].

-Total values of rows are calculated using figures prior to rounding; the sum of rounded figures may differ from the total reported.
+In the Excel workbook, total values of rows are calculated using figures prior to rounding; the sum of rounded figures may differ from the total reported.

 Limitations